kakawait/cas-security-spring-boot-starter/README.md

 }
 ```

-Otherwise many beans defined in that starter are annotated with `@ConditionOnMissingBean` thus you can override default bean definitions.
+Otherwise, many beans defined in that starter are annotated with `@ConditionOnMissingBean` thus you can override default bean definitions.

 ## Proxy granting storage